BACKGROUND: For a review of basic quantum mechanics and statistical mechanics, read relevant chapters from an introductory Chemistry text book.

 SUPPLEMENTAL READINGS: O’Reilly (1984), Chapter 3.1; Dunlop and �zdemir (1997), Chapter 2.1 to 2.7.

-a) Given one Bohr magneton (mb) in the Earth’s field (40 μT), write a program using python that calcuates magnetostatic interaction energy (-mbB cosθ) for angles 0→ 180∘.
-Make a plot of this with the matplotlib module in Python (see online PmagPy documentation).
+a) Given one Bohr magneton (mb) in the Earth’s field (40 μT), write a program using Python that calcuates magnetostatic interaction energy (-mbB cosθ) for angles 0→ 180∘.
+Make a plot of this with the matplotlib module in Python.

 b) Calculate the thermal energy at room temperature (300K).
 How does this compare with the interaction energy?